Today, I am sharing an antique desk makeover idea that wasn’t supposed to happen this way! Wondering what I am talking about?? Read on!

 I have a little plan for these nails.
 As soon as I have that project finished, I will let you know!

 The wax was so easy to mix myself!
-I used one part Miss Mustard Seed Milk Paint (still in the dry form) to three parts MMS Furniture Wax.
+I used one part of Miss Mustard Seed Milk Paint (still in the dry form) to three parts of Miss Mustard Seed Furniture Wax.

 I applied the wax in the same way as I have with other pieces.
 Super easy process, apply the soft wax with a brush and then buff with a soft, lint-free cloth.

 I’ll show you how to apply wax to furniture in this post: “How to White Wax Dark Furniture.”

 Let’s talk about the details of this antique desk!